 The rate for compulsory contributions to the SSP is equal to the difference between the contribution to the pension scheme for staff in post on 31 December 2008 belonging to the old pension scheme and that payable under the new pension scheme, by applying the cap described in Note 22.2.1.
-One third of the compulsory contribution is charged to the employee, two thirds to the Office.
+One third of the compulsory contribution is borne by the employee, two thirds by the Office.

 An individual salary savings account (individual account) is opened for each participant.
-The sums credited to the individual account are invested by the Office, in accordance with a predefined strategy.
+The sums credited to the individual account are invested by an external investment fund commissioned by the Office, in accordance with a predefined strategy.
 The Office offers participants a maximum of three investment strategies.
-A default investment strategy applies during the first six months of participation; thereafter, each participant may choose a different investment strategy from among those offered by the Office and may change it once per calendar year.
+A default investment strategy applies during the first six months of participation; after which each participant may choose a different investment strategy from those offered by the Office and may change it once per calendar year.
 The Office bears no responsibility for the outcome of application of the default strategy, or the strategies chosen by participants.

 On termination of service, participants are entitled to payment of the balance of their individual account as a lump sum corresponding to the contributions paid into the account, plus or minus investment returns.
 In the event of the participant's death, his entitlement passes to his estate.
-The lump sum is paid out as final salary, see Note 18 for details of the assets invested under the SSP.
+The lump sum is paid out as final salary.
+See Note 18 for details of the assets invested under the SSP.